-A Gnat (commonly referred to as a “Fruit Fly”) is a common name for a small, two-winged pesky little insect that resembles a Mosquito.
-Many people think Gnats are just one type of insect, which is not true.
+A Gnat is a small two-winged insect that resembles a Mosquito.
 Gnats are actually a type of fly and can be classified by several types of insects from the Diptera family (meaning two wing).
 Gnats usually fly in swarms and can include biting and nonbiting forms.
 For some species, males in search of partners assemble in large mating swarms known as a “ghost”.

-Appearance –Gnats are very small black flying insects (about 1/8”).
-There are a lot of types of gnats.
-Many of them do not bite; in most cases they are just a bother.
+Appearance –Gnats are very small black, gray or brown flying insects (about 1/8”).
+They have two wings but are not strong fliers.
+Fungus gnats – a common variety – have long legs that are sometimes longer than their body.
+Many of them do not bite and in most cases are just a bother.

-Biology – They can cause serious problems in green houses and to crop growers.
-They are very common throughout the year, but mostly in the summer.
+Biology – Gnats can cause serious problems in green houses and to food crops.
+They are common throughout the year, but mostly in the summer.
 They can be found anywhere where there is moisture, outdoors and indoors.
-The fungus gnat can be found flying near plants, vegetables, fruits or drains.
+The fungus gnat can be found flying near plants, vegetables, fruits or drains and are a frequent pest around houseplants.
 The larvae reproduce in decaying organic material, like over-watered plant soil or vegetable parts that are decaying in drains.
-If there are a lot of gnats in one place, they will swarm towards light.
+Large groups of gnats in one place will swarm towards light.

-Wash containers frequently.
-Trashcans should be washed often if the bottom stays damp.
-If houseplants have fungus gnats around them, try to water them less, or at least let the soil dry between watering.
-If they’re in your basement, use a dehumidifier in the summer to reduce moisture.
+Wash containers and trashcans frequently.
+If houseplants have fungus gnats around them, water them less, or at least let the soil dry between watering.
+Run a dehumidifier in the summer to reduce moisture, especially in your basement.

 Tips for Preventing Gnats